A heuristic for the non-unicost set covering problem using local branching

 Our search procedure requires an initial feasible solution $[X_i]$ as well as three parameter values.
 These are: an initial value for $K$; a value $\delta$ for incrementing $K$ so as to increase the size of the neighbourhood and a value $L$ for the number of successive iterations we allow without improving the solution before terminating the search.

 Our search procedure is: \begin{enumerate}[label=(\alph*), noitemsep] \item Initialise $[X_i]$, $K$, $\delta$ and $L$.
-Set $t \leftarrow 0$, where $t$ is the iteration counter. \item Set $t \leftarrow t+1$ Solve NSOP.
+Set $t \leftarrow 0$, where $t$ is the iteration counter. \item Set $t \leftarrow t+1$.
+Solve the amended optimisation problem.
 If we find an improved feasible solution replace $[X_i]$ with this solution. \item If $L$ successive iterations have been performed without improving the current feasible solution then stop, else set $K \leftarrow K + \delta$ and go to step (b). \end{enumerate}

 In this procedure we increase the size of the neighbourhood (increment $K$ by $\delta$) at each iteration, irrespective as to whether an improved solution has been found or not.
 This ensures that we continually expand the search space around the (current) feasible solution.
 The procedure only terminates once $L$ successive iterations have been performed without finding an improved feasible solution.